This is the featured image of the Blending Your Hi-Hat Pattern With The Width Trick blog article.

 ~Hi Hat Sequence - Processed With MicroShift & MFreqShifter

-Finally, let’s listen to the full mix with our newly processed hi-hat sequence.
+Finally, let's listen to the whole mix with our newly processed hi-hat sequence.

 ~Full mix - With Hi-Hat Sequence (Processed)